 Marlatt, C. L. 1923.
 The Periodical Cicada.
 United States Department of Agriculture, Bureau of Entomology Bulletin 71:1-183.

 Marshall, D. C. 2001.
 Periodical cicada (Homoptera: Cicadidae) life-cycle variations, the historical emergence record, and the geographic stability of brood distributions.
-Annals Of The Entomological Society Of America 94:386-399.
+Ann.
+Entomol.
+Soc.
+Am.
+94:386-399.

 Marshall, D. C. and J. R. Cooley.
 2000.
 Reproductive character displacement and speciation in periodical cicadas, with description of a new species, 13-year Magicicada neotredecim.
 Evolution 54:1313-1325.

 Marshall, D. C., J. R. Cooley, and K. B. R. Hill.
 2011.
 Developmental plasticity in Magicicada: Thirteen year cicadas emerging in seventeen and twenty-one years (Hemiptera: Cicadidae).
 Ann.
 Entomol.
 Soc.
 Am.
 104:443-450.